AdvdLaar/Bobcat300-TTN/README.md

 * Detect the correct network MAC address
 * Create the Gateway EUI
 * Configure TTN UDP settings
-* Remove the Helium miner container from the Docker setup
+* Stop and remove the Helium miner Docker container
+* Replace it with a TTN UDP packet forwarder container
 * Create a TTN-only packet forwarder
 * Start the LoRa gateway automatically